Cart1416/nces-wiiu/README.md

 # Nic Cage Eats Stuff Wii U Port

 My first C++ program
+A port of my Nic Cage Eats Stuff game to the Wii U. The game is simple, collect chicken and dodge the celery, try to get the highest score.
+Tip: hold a for invincibility

+Original games are available on ahf2139.pythonanywhere.com.

 Based on a Nintendo WiiU SDL2 starter template.